* Amplats fires 12,000 wildcat strikers

 More than 75,000 miners, or 15 percent of the workforce in asector that accounts for 6 percent of output, have been out onunofficial strikes, and tensions with security forces and miningbosses were running high even before the mass Amplats sackings.

-Near the "platinum belt" city of Rustenburg, 120 km (70miles) northwest of Johannesburg, workers said a miner waskilled by a rubber bullet fired by police overnight.
+Near the "platinum belt" city of Rustenburg, 120 km (70miles) northwest of Johannesburg, workers said a miner waskilled by a rubber bullet fired by police on Thursday night.

 Police would not confirm the cause of the death, althoughthe ground nearby was strewn with spent rubber-bullet shellcasings and teargas canisters after clashes the previous night.